waxim/slimmvc/readme.md

 ### HTTP Basic Auth
 If http_auth is enabled the user is required to send a authorization header with a base64 encoded string of username:password you can set the model you wish to use to validate these values from within the Http config file.
-An example might be user:password which would be sent from the client like so
+An example might be `user:password` which would be sent from the client like so

     Authorization: Basic dXNlcjpwYXNzd29yZA==

-It is possible to use both http auth and a key, as keys are used for 'crediting' this can be useful.
+It is possible to use both http auth and a key.

-## Database
-SlimMVC has its own db utility class, slimmvc can function without a db but for the more complex logging and auth options its reccomended.
-You can use the db utilities by enabling db in the Db config file.

-### Queries

-### Results

-## Logging
-SlimMVC supports full logging (logging must be enabled for rate limiting to work)

 ## Errors
 This is a general note on errors, the tempation might be to send actual 404 pages or maybe error breakdowns but my feeling is this should be avoided so a 'global' way to run to errors hasn't really be included to instead encourage you to use actual returns to pass meaningful errors from your controllers to your end users.
-The system will 404 on a missing controller or method and will 403 on a access validation by default sending ONLY the http codes which I think is cleanest, you controllers can run to 404 by returning false but a much nicer way might be to return say a json response "{error: 'Sorry, you did not include a user id.'}" or some much.
+The system will 404 on a missing controller or method and will 403 on a access validation by default sending ONLY the http codes which I think is cleanest, you controllers can run to 404 by returning false but a much nicer way might be to return say a json response `{error: 'Sorry, you did not include a user id.'}` or some such.

 Controllers can also control the http_code they wish to send, as explained above.